Compact Lifted Relaxations for Low-Rank Optimization: Numerical Results

 \section{Numerical Results}

+{In this section, we report four numerical experiments on low-rank matrix completion problems.
+Sections \ref{ssec:4.1}–\ref{ssec:4.3} use synthetic instances to isolate the quality of our bounds compared to the matrix perspective relaxation of \citet{bertsimas2021new}, the impact of the projection cuts developed in this paper, and the scalability of our approach, respectively.
+Section \ref{ssec:real.data} then evaluates the same modeling ideas on real datasets with native missingness patterns.

-In this section, we benchmark our low-rank convex relaxations against the matrix perspective relaxation proposed by \cite{bertsimas2021new}. {We emphasize that we introduce $\Vert \cdot \Vert_F^2$ regularization to perform this comparison, as the relaxation of \cite{bertsimas2021new} is not applicable to generic low-rank quadratic optimization.} All experiments are conducted on a MacBook Pro laptop (Apple M3, $36$ GB), using MOSEK version 10.1, Julia version $1.9$, and JuMP.jl version $1.13.0$.
-All solver parameters are set to their default values.
+Our first experiment was conducted on a MacBook Pro laptop (Apple M3, $36$ GB), using MOSEK version 10.2, Julia version $1.9$, and JuMP.jl version $1.13.0$.
+All other experiments were conducted on the Imperial High Performance Computing environment (AMD EPYC 7742, 1 TB RAM) using MOSEK version 11.0.30, Julia version $1.11$, and JuMP.jl version 1.29.3.
+All solver parameters are set to their default values for all experiments except where explicitly stated otherwise.